mrtabaa/Image_Processing/README.md

  * Using SkiaSharp in .NET Core.
  * Having MongoDB Server is requried.

-Enjoy using the package.
+Enjoy using the package...
-- Developed by Rea Taba
+Developed by Rea Taba